HTTP status codes: Full list and explanations

 404 Not Found

-Links that lead to the 404 status code are called broken or dead links and can be temporary or permanent.
+Links that return a 404 error are called broken or dead links, which can be temporary or permanent.

 405 Method Not Allowed

-This status code means the origin web server recognizes the request method, but the resource doesn’t support it.
-The response will display an Allow header field containing a list of the resource’s supported methods.
+The origin server recognizes the request method, but the resource doesn’t support it.
+The response usually includes an Allow header listing the supported methods.

-To fix the 405 error, verify the URL and check for database changes.
+To fix a 405 error, check the URL and review any database changes.

 406 Not Acceptable

-The server sends this invalid response when it doesn’t find any content suitable for the criteria given by the user according to the Accept headers received with the request.
+The server sends this invalid response when it doesn’t find any content that matches the criteria in the request’s Accept headers.
+The server will provide a list of available options so the client can choose the most suitable one.

 407 Proxy Authentication Required

 The server displays this code when using a proxy.
 The client must provide valid authentication credentials to access the requested resource.
-Essentially, it is similar to 401 Unauthorized.
+Unlike 401 Unauthorized, the client must authenticate with the specified proxy server instead of the origin server.

 408 Request Timeout

-This status code means the server didn’t receive the complete request message within the timeout period.
-Usually, the response will include a close connection option.
+This status code means the server didn’t receive the full request within the allowed time.
+The response usually suggests closing the unused connection.

 409 Conflict

-The server can’t fulfill the request due to a conflict with the resource.
-It will display information regarding the problem so the client can fix it and resend the submission.
+The server can’t process the request due to a conflict with the resource.
+It provides details about the issue so the client can fix it and try again, usually with a PUT request.

 410 Gone